Tatlong Taong Walang Diyos: 1943

 The family is having dinner when two men, a Spaniard-Filipino and a Japanese officer, arrive, asking for directions.
 Rosario's father, Mang Andoy, gives them instructions; the Japanese officer asks for alcohol, and Mang Andoy has no choice but to comply.
 The Japanese officer introduces himself as Masugi, a Japanese-Filipino, and his best friend, Francis, an old family friend; the three men get drunk.
 Rosario demands they leave, and Masugi, insulted and intrigued, tries to kiss her.
 Mang Andoy attempts to intervene but is crippled by Masugi; Masugi covers the man with his pistol.
 Rosario runs; Masugi hands his pistol to Francis and chases Rosario to the house pig pen, where he shoves her to the floor and rapes her.

 In the next few days, Masugi returns to the house, apologizing and bringing gifts of canned food and rice, which Rosario refuses.
 Rosario informs Masugi that she's pregnant; Masugi declares his love and proposes marriage.

 During Sunday mass, Japanese soldiers enter the town church with a Makapili informer; a guerrilla dressed in drag shoots him.
 The soldiers fire into the crowd and later order all the women and children evacuated, holding only the men, including Mang Andoy.
-While the men are held in church, Rosario visits her father, bringing foo,d and her belly visibly swells.
+While the men are held in church, Rosario visits her father, bringing food, and her belly visibly swells.
 During one of her visits, she sees Masugi arrive with her mother, declaring that he will "take care of this".
 Rosario and her mother, Aling Sion, argue, with the latter urging the former to accept Masugi, and Rosario standing firmly against him.